Self-Adapting-MDP-Approximations/INFORMS-Tutorials/continuous-mdp/README.md

 ---
 # How the Continuous MDP Code Works
 ---
-This notebook is a guided tour of the continuous state-action MDP portion of the tutorial codebase.
+This notebook is a guided tour of the continuous-state MDP portion of the tutorial codebase.

 It is written for readers who want to understand how the inventory-control example is represented, approximated, fitted, and evaluated without reverse-engineering how the files fit together.
 The emphasis is on the *roles* of the continuous-MDP files, classes, helper functions, and notebooks.